Indigenous Religion(s): Local Grounds, Global Networks (INREL)

 In August 2020, we embark on the new collaborative research project “The Governmateriality of Indigenous Religion(s)” (GOVMAT), funded by The Research Council of Norway (FRIPRO), and led by professor Tafjord.
 Click here to learn about the concept of governmateriality.

-We are hiring a Postdoctoral Research Fellow for the GOVMAT project.
-Deadline for applications: 15 April.
+We are hiring a second postdoc in the GOVMAT project.
+Deadline for applications: June 16th.

 Siv Ellen Kraft has been elected as member of the Norwegian Academy of Science and Letters.